Professional Context

 4 Expert PromptsIncident Report and Corrective Action

 When filling out an incident report after a firefighting operation, use Claude to help generate a detailed account of the incident, including the timeline of events, equipment used, and any injuries or damages sustained.
-Be sure to include [INSERT INCIDENT DETAILS HERE], such as the location, time, and nature of the incident, as well as [LIST OF EQUIPMENT INVOLVED].
+Be sure to include [INCIDENT DETAILS], such as the location, time, and nature of the incident, as well as [LIST OF EQUIPMENT INVOLVED].
 For example, if a pump malfunctioned during a call, the report should note the make and model of the pump, like a [Hale QMAX 2000], and any relevant site notes or handoff notes from previous shifts.
 Use this information to inform [CORRECTIVE ACTIONS NEEDED] and prevent similar incidents in the future.

 Inspection Checklist and Follow-up Tasks